-During conversations with the Provost in the fall semester of 2008, the Director communicated concerns regarding faculty awareness related to the Honor & Integrity System reporting process.
+During conversations with the Provost during the fall semester of 2008, the Director communicated concerns regarding faculty awareness regarding the Honor & Integrity System reporting process.
 During the spring semester of 2009 the Director contacted all department heads to arrange a short presentation to faculty members.
 The Director presented to 41 departments during the spring semester and plans to continue this effort during the fall 2009 semester.
-These meetings have been productive as a means for engaging faculty in conversation regarding instructional practice as well as conversations related to the use of plagiarism detection strategies.
+These meetings have been productive as a means for engaging faculty in conversation regarding instruction practice as well as conversations related to the use of plagiarism detection strategies.
 Currently several departments are investigating the use of software that will alleviate concerns regarding undetected plagiarism by students.
 Additionally, these meetings have been productive in helping to address concerns by faculty related to the reporting process and case management by the Honor & Integrity System.
 It is my hope that by the end of the fall semester I will have had the opportunity to visit with each of the remaining departments regarding these issues.

-No changes occurred in the Investigation and Adjudication procedures during the 2008-2009 academic year.
-As per the Honor & Integrity System Constitution, the Constitution and Investigation & Adjudication Procedures will be reviewed by Faculty Senate, Student Senate, and Graduate Council during 2010.
+As per the Honor & Integrity System constitution, the Constitution and Investigation and Adjudication Procedures will be reviewed by Faculty Senate, Student Senate, and Graduate Council during 2010.
 In anticipation of this review, the Director will be gathering a small group of individuals to review concerns related to these documents during the fall and spring semester.

-Dr. David S. Allen Honor & Integrity System Director August 19, 2009
+Dr. David S. Allen Honor & Integrity System Director August19, 2009